Friday, June 24, 2016

 Hundreds and hundreds of golf carts

-A quick drive around the island Monday afternoon confirmed that the popular beaches were packed with sun-worshipers in an assortment of sizes and ages.
+A quick drive around the island on Monday afternoon confirmed that the popular beaches were packed with sun-worshipers in an assortment of sizes and ages.

-Summer Solstice on Rueda Medina 2011
+Summer Solstice Rueda Medina 2011

-We spent the evening watching the sunset from our street side deck, then slipped over to the ocean side upper deck to enjoy the moon rise.
+We spent the evening watching the sunset from our street-side deck, then slipped over to the oceanside upper deck to enjoy the moonrise.

-Last Monday’s balmy weather, another glass of fabulous red wine, and great company was a perfect way to celebrate this rare evening.
+Last Monday’s balmy weather, another glass of fabulous red wine, and great company were a perfect way to celebrate this rare evening.
 And, yes, we are back to our boring low-carb, alcohol-free diet – for at least another month.

 The next summer solstice full moon is predicted for 2062.
 Lawrie will be 120 years old.
 He says he’ll be there celebrating!
 Me, at 111 years old?
 I’ll probably still be battling fat cells.